Subscribe to our monthly newsletter and marketing tips

 Product innovation: Attentive’s ongoing product innovation ensures that brands stay ahead of the evolving messaging landscape.
 Beyond compliance and deliverability, we’ve invested heavily in AI-driven personalization that makes every message not just delivered, but timely and relevant.
 By combining channel leadership with advanced personalization, we help brands break through inbox clutter and deliver messaging that consumers value.

 Notably, at Attentive we’re actively developing new tools to enable brands to continue to reach their subscribers even with iOS 26 filtering logic in place.
-Attentive customers benefit from access to our patented Two-tap™ technology on mobile and beyond (soon to be available on desktop), as well as new Inbox visibility tools to address subscriptions impacted.
-To learn more about our new offerings, please contact your CSM.
+Attentive customers benefit from access to our patented two-tap™ technology on mobile and beyond (available today in a Closed Beta on desktop), as well as new Inbox Visibility Tools to address subscriptions impacted.
+If you would like to learn more about our latest iOS 26 offerings, please schedule some time with our team.

 What can you do now?

-While iOS 26 will launch on September 15th, we expect adoption to ramp through year end.
-Impacted brands should focus on adjusting their strategy over the next 2 months to minimize impact on program performance during the holiday season:
+Brands should focus on adjusting their strategy over the next two months to minimize impact on program performance during the holiday season:

 Incorporate Contact Cards into your Welcome Journeys: Including Contact Card as part of your Welcome Journey is a simple yet powerful way to boost deliverability.
 When a subscriber saves your brand as a contact, it will permanently establish your brand as a ‘known sender’ for that contact.
 This way, you can make sure that your messages continue to land in the main inbox with notifications.